 When I’m looking for excellent opportunities to photograph owls and other raptors without racking up dozens of hours searching for them—and if I’m lucky, finding one that’s semi-cooperative—I head to the Canadian Raptor Conservancy (CRC) or the Mountsberg Raptor Centre.
 I’ve attended so many photo sessions at each of these fantastic facilities that I’ve lost count.

 Winter sessions at both Mountsberg and the CRC are wonderful.
-You have fantastic access to beautiful birds in natural settings, and you’re practically guaranteed to get photos you’ll be happy with.
+You have fantastic access to beautiful winter birds in natural settings, and you’re practically guaranteed to get photos you’ll be happy with.
 While I always try to dress for the weather, there, I can just pop inside the main buildings to warm up if I get too cold.
 My most recent photo session at Mountsberg was on a mild, snowy day, and I was thrilled with how beautiful the pictures were with big, white, fluffy flakes creating a peaceful look and feel.

 Songbirds tend to be much easier to find and photograph.
 We have quite a few that frequent our yard regularly, including northern cardinals, black-capped chickadees, dark-eyed juncos and American tree sparrows.
 But it’s the finches—goldfinches, house finches and redpolls—that I really love.
 I was so disappointed when we didn’t have redpolls the first few winters we were in our farmhouse.
 In December 2012, however, I learned to be careful what I wished for.
 We were invaded by a flock of several hundred redpolls that stayed for a good six weeks.
 They nearly ate us out of house and home, going through 50 pounds of sunflower chips a week.
 At least I was able to get out and take some pictures of the cuties when they were here.
 It made me happy, especially since they haven’t been back since.

 Generally speaking though, I prefer to go somewhere open for winter birds, where they’re used to lots of people and are less skittish than the average yard bird.
-Riverside Park in Cambridge, Ont., is a great spot.
+Riverside Park in Cambridge, Ontario, is a great spot.
 There are seed feeding stations all along the path that winds through the marsh.
 Chickadees and nuthatches will happily eat from your hand.
 Cardinals flit about in the trees, waiting to steal a seed when your back is turned.
 Sparrows and juncos are everywhere.
 The birds there are curious and brave, and the open environment of the marsh allows for some excellent photographic opportunities.
 It’s also fun to be on watch for some of the bald eagles that patrol the rivers down in that part of Cambridge.
 I prefer to head down there on overcast days, so that the muted browns and greys of the background trees, and the browns and greys of most of the birds, make for a really nice monochromatic effect.
 That said, a nice sunny morning or afternoon can work well, too, making colours pop and providing a lovely warm, golden glow to the pictures.

 If you’ve ever worried that you’re not enough of a winter fan or enough of an outdoorsy person to be a winter bird photographer, I’m living proof that it can be done.
 Make sure you have extra batteries for your camera and choose your destinations wisely.
 Go out when it’s mild enough that your nostrils don’t freeze shut when you breathe.
 Dress for the worst and make sure you’ve got a good supply of hand and feet warmers for your boots and gloves.
 And, possibly most importantly, always know where you can find the nearest washroom.